Play it Back

 Apogee, like everyone else who believes in the Play It Back cause, happen to be amazing at what they do.
 A cutting-edge audio company based in Santa Monica led by Betty Bennett and Bob Clearmountain (the legendary mix engineer who works with Bruce and Mick (you know who) to name (drop) a few), Apogee opens up their amazing studio space to host our annual Play It Back concert event.
 They are all delightful and also have provided portable audio gear for our in-hospital room recording sessions.
 Everyone at Apogee helps us so much.
 We love to see them smile.

 Portugal.
 The Man is a group of amazingly passionate and talented people who happen to also be a great band.
 John and Zack reached out to our first official Play It Back artist Jian Mehta while Jian was fighting leukemia at UCLA Medical Center.
 They gave him loads of encouragement and had him as a special guest at The Shrine on their last tour.
 They changed Jian’s life with their honest praise and interest in his art.
 They also attended and performed their gigantic hit “Feel It Still” and Jian’s song “Dangerous Love” at the First Annual Play It Back Songs Night at Apogee Studio in 2019.

 If you can’t volunteer or participate, no worries!
 Every dollar helps.
-Your donation goes straight to the organization and instantly helps.
+Your donation instantly goes to the organization to support their efforts.